flowersinthesand/portal-java/README.md

 </dependency>
 ```

-Now you can write a complete portal application, but you need to choose runtime enviornment where your application will be run such as servlet container or stand-alone server and a corresponding module for the integration.
+Now you can write a complete portal application, but you need to choose runtime environment where your application will be run such as servlet container or stand-alone server and a corresponding module for the integration.

 * [atmosphere](https://github.com/flowersinthesand/portal-java/tree/master/atmosphere/README.md) for servlet container

+For convenience, browser side resources such as `portal.js` and `portal-extension.js` are also provided.
+See the [README.md](https://github.com/flowersinthesand/portal-java/tree/master/javascript) of the javascript module.

 ## References
 * [API](https://github.com/flowersinthesand/portal-java/wiki/API)